🇯🇵 日本語 | 🇺🇸 English

 a.x=1, b.x=1

-Explanation: Struct assignment is a value copy. b is an independent copy of a, so changing b.x does not affect a.x.
+Explanation: Struct assignment is a value copy. b becomes an independent copy of a, so changing b.x doesn't affect a.x.

 Question 3 — Arrow operator